smthmlk/giveme/README.md

 giveme
 ======

-Multi-threaded audio conversion utility with lots of configurability.
+Multi-threaded audio conversion utility with lots of configurability, written in C over 2007-2009.
 It lets you use existing audio encoder/decoder builds, and set any parameters you want for each independently.
 It does not handle tagging as that was a feature I never got around to dealing with.

 The primary problem I solved in writing giveme many years ago was to decrease the time it took to convert a lot of flac files to mp3s: my system had two physical CPU cores, but lame, flac, etc are all single-threaded.
 I wrote this as an exercise to toy with pthreads and to parallelize the decode/encode process for n audio files.